Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Experimental Results

+We now investigate the extension of the nonlinear model for the turbine dynamics to the flow properties in the upstream induction region of the turbine.
 The unsteady and quasi-steady data from three selected experimental cases, all measured at $x=x_u$, are shown in Figure \ref{fig:phaseAveraged}.
-The flow-velocity signals showed a phase lead and increased amplitude with respect to the quasi-steady measurements, effects that were well-captured by the fitted model for both sinusoidal and trapezoidal surge-velocity waveforms.
-The pressure predictions inferred from the model for the flow velocity showed similar agreement in terms of waveform shape, amplitude, and phase.
+The streamwise-velocity signals showed a phase lead and increased amplitude with respect to the quasi-steady measurements.
+Also shown in these figures are the VCT and PDT model predictions, which align well with the shape of the phase-averaged data and anticipate the increased amplitudes and phase leads as well.
+For all of these cases, both models show good agreement with the velocity and pressure data, as well as with each other.